AdobeDocs/experience-platform.en/help/query-service/data-governance/ad-hoc-schema-labels.md

 * [Experience Data Model (XDM) System](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html): The standardized framework by which Experience Platform organizes customer experience data.
   * [[!DNL Schema Editor]](https://experienceleague.adobe.com/docs/experience-platform/xdm/ui/overview.html): Learn how to create and manage schemas and other resources in the Platform UI.
 * [[!DNL Data Governance]](../../data-governance/home.md): Learn how [!DNL Data Governance] allows you to manage customer data and ensure compliance with regulations, restrictions, and policies applicable to data use.
 * [Attribute-based access control](../../access-control/abac/overview.md): A capability of Experience Platform that enables administrators to control access to specific objects and/or capabilities based on attributes.
+Labels can be added to a schema field or segment through the UI or attribute-based access control API for the purpose of controlling user access to sensitive information.

 ## Create an ad hoc schema